Travis Johnson (defensive end): College career

 He also played forward on the basketball team, and in track and field he competed in the shot put and the 100 meter dash.

 Johnson, a highly touted recruit coming out of high school, chose to attend Florida State University.
 He started all 12 games at left defensive tackle during his senior year and was an All-ACC first-team choice after recording 50 tackles with 2.5 sacks, 18 tackles for loss, and 12 quarterback pressures.
 As well as an AP All-American (third team).

 Professional career

-Houston Texans

 Projected as a mid-first rounder by Sports Illustrated, Johnson was ranked as the best defensive tackle available in the 2005 NFL draft.
 Johnson was selected by the Houston Texans in the first round (16th overall).
 Johnson saw limited playing time due to injuries.

-San Diego Chargers

 Johnson was traded to the San Diego Chargers on August 31, 2009, for a sixth round pick in the 2010 NFL draft.